MovingBlocks/Terasology/ESOF-docs/Verification and Validation.md

 - Heterogeneity: The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.

 (são só usados unitários)

+## Test Statistics

+The test statistics can be found in [Terasology's Jenkins statistics page](http://jenkins.terasology.org/view/Statistics/).
+As stated earlier, this page displays information regarding the game's engine and its modules.
+With this in mind, we get the following statistics:

+- Number of unit tests: 2047.
+- Engine line coverage: 25.96%
+- Module with best line coverage: 93.65% (NanoMarkovChains).
+- Module with worst line coverage (excluding modules without tests): 19.72% (TerasologyStable).
+- Percentage of modules with implemented tests: 8.4%

+Most of Terasology's tests are unit tests, although some performance tests can also be found.
+However, as we can see in the statistics above, a very significant part of the modules doesn't even implement tests.
+The main developers are aware of this and know that such low implementation of tests is harmful for the project (as we can see in [this](http://forum.terasology.org/threads/development-methodology-and-hi-students-from-porto.1387/) post), and have even set up an [issue](https://github.com/MovingBlocks/Terasology/issues/135) on Github regarding this problem, but it hasn't been sucessful until now, mostly because the contributors are constantly changing and most of them are not sufficiently familiarized with unit testing in order to develop tests for their modules.

+In what concerns integration tests, they are made on average every few weeks by one of the main developers, [Cervator](https://github.com/Cervator), but this is highly erratic, since he only does that when he has spare time.

+### Test case design strategy

+Regarding test case design strategies, Terasology uses a white-box testing design stategy, since tests are gradually added to the project, with several kinds of tests to increase test strength (refer to the [observability](#observability) subsection of the previous section to see some of these tests).
+In our opinion, this is a correct approach due to constant changing of current contributors and the fact that contributions itself are made from their free time.